ajoslin103/angular-action-icons/README.md

 ## change log

+	1.3.2  - dynamically determine the icon data-item-id to cover those cases where the icon id changes after it's interpolated

 	1.3.1  - added ALT versions of the Radio and RadioOff icons, these turn ON the new one before turning OFF the old one

 	1.3.0  - rewrote event based icon control, removed listenForControl from service interface